OleHolmNielsen/ITwiki/docs/ReadTheDocs.rst

 Please read the Example_projects_ page which describes **requirements** for your documentation project.
 You may choose the example-sphinx-basic_ setup.

+ReadTheDocs_ is a *Continuous Documentation Deployment* platform for your software project.
+Every time you change something in your documentation, ReadTheDocs_ will detect your change and build your documentation.

 .. _Sphinx: https://www.sphinx-doc.org/en/master/
 .. _RST: https://docutils.sourceforge.io/rst.html
 .. _ReadTheDocs: https://readthedocs.org/